 How do I know if my pain system is being over protective?

-If you have had pain for more than a few months then your pain system will be more efficient at producing pain.
+Practice makes perfect!
+If you have had pain for more than a few months, then your pain system will be more efficient at producing pain.
 This is what happens over time – your system becomes more sensitive.
 It learns pain.
 Nerve cells in your spinal cord and brain change their properties to be more responsive.
 Exactly the same thing happens when you learn a new skill, such as playing the piano – nerve cells change their properties to be more responsive.
 The process is the same.
 The nerve cells involved are different.

 - Your pain might spread, or it might move from one side of your body to the other, or from one location to another, or new spots become sore.

 - You might have muscle spasms.
-They can be frightening, particularly if you don’t understand them or know what caused them.
+They can be really frightening, particularly if you don’t understand them or know what caused them.
 They are another way your body protects a painful area.
-They are not a sign that you have damaged something.
+They are almost never a sign that you have damaged something.

-Our pain system is over protective when it stops us doing the movements, activities and other things and that are actually necessary for recovery.
+When our pain system becomes over protective, it stops us doing the movements, activities and other things and that are actually necessary for recovery.

 How can I train my pain system to be less protective?